Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 ### Lesson 01 - Slots

-Your fellow pilots got the first slots, your turn comes a little later.
-The airfield is a very noisy environment, so wait until the jets that are currently positioned on the runway have taken off before starting the lesson.
+Your fellow pilots will begin their flights immediately, your flight a little later.
+The airfield is a very noisy environment, so wait until the jets currently positioned on the runway have taken off before beginning with the lesson.
 Then the noise level should be somewhat tolerable... hopefully at least.

 Currently registered for this afternoon:
 Dodge 31 (AI, already in the air)
 Dodge 41 (AI, already in the air)